SenseLogic/PHOENIX/README.md

 # Phoenix

-Lightweight language translated to PHP.
+Lightweight language that compiles to PHP.

 ## Features